federicomarini/GeneTonic/README.md

 <!-- badges: end -->

-The goal of GeneTonic is to …
+The goal of GeneTonic is to analyze and integrate the results from Differential Expression analysis and functional enrichment analysis.

+This package provides a Shiny application that aims to combine at different levels the existing pieces of the transcriptome data and results, in a way that makes it easier to generate insightful observations and hypothesis - combining the benefits of interactivity and reproducibility, e.g. by capturing the features and gene sets of interest highlighted during the live session, and creating an HTML report as an artifact where text, code, and output coexist.

 ## Installation

-You can install the released version of GeneTonic from … with:
+You can install the development version of GeneTonic from GitHub with:

 ``` r
 library("remotes")